intersystems-community/i2b2-on-iris/README.md

 Q: I get error `tar: data.gof: Wrote only ... of ... bytes tar: Exiting with failure status due to previous errors` or similar.

 A: Make sure that docker has enough free space for image creation.
 Use `prune` command to free up space.
 See `https://docs.docker.com/config/pruning/` for detailed instructions.

+## Notice

+The project uses the intersystemsdc/irishealth-community:2022.1.1.374.0-zpm container.
+The license key in this container will expire on October 18, 2023.